Sugar pie

 Sugar pie is a dessert in northern French and Belgian cuisine, where it is called tarte au sucre.
 It is also popular in Canada.

 Various type of tarte au sucre are made.
 Some are a leavened dough topped with beet sugar or brown sugar, others have a crust containing a homogeneous sugar mixture which is similar to caramel after baking.
 The French Canadian version of the dessert sometimes uses maple syrup.

-The dessert is somewhat similar to the American transparent pie (the name in the Midwestern and Southern United States for a pecan pie made without the pecans), the English Canadian butter tarts and the English treacle tart.
+Canada

+In Canada, the sugar pie is considered a classic dish of Québécois cuisine.
+In 2019, the sugar pie was featured on a Canadian postage stamp.